brct-james/apricate/README.md

 - - - Don't forget to save the token from the response to your claim request.
 You must use this as a bearer token in the auth header for secure `/my/` routes
 - - - Usernames must include only letters, numbers, `-`, and `_`.
 There are some reserved sequences for game-specific prefixes.
 A slur filter exists, I hope never to need it.
 - - Get public user info at `/api/users/{username}` and get private user info including token at `/api/my/account`
+- Monitor list of assistants or specific assistant with `/api/my/assistants` and `/api/my/assistants/{uuid}`

 ---